a-little-srdjan/grapher/README.md

 ![bleve natural](resources/bleve_natural.png "Grapher on bleve")

 The _natural_ layout brings out super nodes in a graph.
-The graph above specifically reveals the registry package as a super node.
+The graph above specifically reveals the search package as a super node, with a strong cluster.
+In addition, we have identified the search/highlight as another super node.

 ![bleve circle](resources/bleve_circle.png "Grapher on bleve")

 The _circular_ layout is akin to the _chord_ layout often seen in [D3](https://github.com/d3/d3-chord).
+It is useful for gaining insights into each node's import ratios.

 #### Checking Bleve's constraints